TrueNobility303/F2BA/Hpo/README.md

-# Deterministic F2BA on "Learn-to-Regularize"
+# Medium-Sized Experiments on "Learn-to-Regularize"

 The code is based on [BOME](https://github.com/Cranial-XIX/BOME/).